Frunza/setup-argocd-in-k8s-fully-automated/README.md

 To set up `Argo CD` with the desired requirements, we can install it in the cluster via a helm chart and specifying all extra parameters.
 By providing `Argo CD` version as a parameter, `Terraform` will update `Terraform` whenever the version changes. `Argo CD` access to the desired repositories can be done via *https* or *ssh*.
 Before this, we want to create a namespace for `Argo CD` via `Terraform` so that the namespace also gets deleted if we destroy the infrastructure.

-The `Argo CD` namespace deffinition can be defined as:
+The `Argo CD` namespace definition can be defined as:
 ```sh
 resource "kubernetes_manifest" "argocdNamespace" {
   manifest = {